AmazonAppDev/react-native-multi-tv-app-sample/.github/PULL_REQUEST_TEMPLATE.md

 **Snapshot of the test-cases that are passing:**

 **Does this PR introduce a breaking change?** (What changes might users need to make in their application due to this PR?)

+"By submitting this pull request, I confirm that you can use, modify, copy, and redistribute this contribution, under the terms of your choice."